tisannai/mapper/README.md

 # Mapper - Hash table (map)

-Mapper is hash table implementation with Gromer based table storage.
+Mapper is hash table implementation with Postor based table storage.
 It grows automatically when adjustable fill level is reached.
 Mapper can be used as object store (Object Mode), where the hash key is contained within the object.
 Mapper can also be used as